pmsanford/pyrl/README.md

 # pyrl
 Python Roguelike-in-progress.
 Currently based on TDL, but with an eye to supporting modular engines.

+# Default Keybindings
+Vi keys or arrow keys for movement. `a` will prompt you for a direction to attack in, or you can move into a monster. `q` quits.
+See the [keybindings.json](gamedata/keybindings.json) file for more.

 # Running
 First, run
 ```